oracle-livelabs/database/hitchhikers-guide-upgrade-to-23ai/05-autoupgrade/autoupgrade.md

     Notice the *Logfiles* section.
 This is the location of the relevant log files.
 Note the *Logs Base* location.

-5. Open a second terminal.
+5. Switch to the *blue* terminal.
+Do not exit AutoUpgrade.

 6. Go to the *Logs Base* location.